fgassert/process-gddp/README.md

 Download the data at https://wri.org/publications/...

-**Citation**: Francis Gassert, Cornejo, Enrique, and Nilson, Emily.
-2020. "
+**Citation**: Gassert, Francis, Enrique Cornejo, and Emily Nilson.
+2020.
+"Making Climate Data Accessible: Methods and Data for Producing Downscaled Climate Indicators."
+Technical Note.
+World Resources Institute.
+Washington DC.
+Available at https://wri.org/publications/...

 ## Background

-The contained scripts reduce the NASA NEX-GDDP (Global) and LOCA (Continental US) datasets into ensemble indicators.
-NEX-GDDP and LOCA contain daily minimum and maximum temperature and precipitation valuse from several dozen models for two climate scenarios for the period of 1950-2100.
-These source datasets are large (~12TB and ~9TB, respectively), but can be reduced by several orders of magnitude by computing long term ensemble statistics.
+This repository contains a script for generating ensemble indicators from the downscaled CMIP5 datasets: NASA Earth Exchange Global Daily Downscaled Projections (NEX-GDDP) (Thrasher and Nemani 2015) for the globe and Localized Constructed Analogs (LOCA) CMIP5 projections for the continental United States (Pierce, Cayan, and Thrasher 2014; Maurer et al. 2007).
+NEX-GDDP and LOCA contain daily minimum and maximum temperature and precipitation values from several dozen models for two climate scenarios over the period of 1950-2100.
+These scripts reduce the large size of source datasets (~12TB and ~9TB, respectively) by several orders of magnitude.

 This typically takes place in three steps: